UA-ResearchComputing-HPC/hpc-documentation/docs/software/containers/containers_on_hpc/index.md

 ## Sharing Your Containers

-If you have containers that you would like to share with your research group or broader HPC community, you may do so in the space ```/contrib/singularity/shared```.
+If you have containers that you would like to share with your research group or broader HPC community, you may do so by creating a directory in the space ```/contrib/singularity/shared```.

 ## Cache Directory

 To speed up image downloads for faster, less redundant builds and pulls, Apptainer sets a cache directory in your home under ```~/.apptainer```.
 This directory stores images, metadata, and docker layers that can wind up being reasonably large.
-If you're struggling with space usage and your home's 50GB quota, one option is to set a new Apptainer cache directory.
-You can do this by setting the environment variable ```APPTAINER_CACHEDIR``` to a new directory.
+If you're struggling with space usage and your home's 50 GB quota, one option is to set a new Apptainer cache directory.
+You can do this by setting the environment variable ```APPTAINER_CACHEDIR``` to a new location.
 From Apptainer's documentation:

 If you change the value of ```APPTAINER_CACHEDIR``` be sure to choose a location that is:

 1. Unique to you.
 Permissions are set on the cache so that private images cached for one user are not exposed to another.
 This means that ```APPTAINER_CACHEDIR``` cannot be shared.
 2. Located on a filesystem with sufficient space for the number and size of container images anticipated.
 3. Located on a filesystem that supports atomic rename, if possible.

-For example, if you wanted to set your cache directory to your PI's /groups directory under a directory you own, you could use:
+For example, if you wanted to set your cache directory to your PI's `/groups` directory under a directory you own, you could use:

 ```
 export APPTAINER_CACHEDIR=/groups/pi/your_netid/.apptainer
 ```

 To make the change permanent, add this line to the hidden file in your home directory ```~/.bashrc```.
+If you are unfamiliar with this file and would like more information, see our [Linux cheat sheet guide](../../../support_and_training/cheat_sheet/#hidden-files-and-directories).

 <html>
 <div class="button-container">